Taron Johnson

-Taron Johnson (born July 27, 1996) is an American football cornerback for the Buffalo Bills of the National Football League (NFL).
-He played college football at Weber State.
-He played high school football at Sheldon High School in Sacramento, California.
+Taron Johnson (born July 27, 1996) is an American professional football cornerback for the Buffalo Bills of the National Football League (NFL).
+He played college football for the Weber State Wildcats and was selected by the Bills in the 4th round of the 2018 NFL draft.

+Johnson primarily plays as a nickelback and has therefore been an instrumental part of Bills head coach Sean McDermott's base nickel defense, among one of the league's strongest units against the pass.
+He was named a second team All-Pro in 2023, namely for his play as a slot cornerback.

-Early years
+Early life

 Johnson played high school football at Sheldon High School in Sacramento, California.
 He was pulled up to the school’s varsity squad as a sophomore, one year earlier than the standard, owing to his exceptional talent.
-He would go on to be the school’s first ever NFL Draft pick.
+He would go on to be the school’s first ever NFL draft pick.

 College career

 Coming out of high school, Weber State was the only college that offered Johnson a football position, so he accepted it.

 Johnson started five games as a freshman at Weber State, and was a full-time starter thereafter.
 As a sophomore, he set a school record with 12 pass break-ups, and then tied the record the following season as a junior.
 As a senior in 2017, he totaled three interceptions, nine pass break-ups, and 49 tackles, earning the Big Sky Defensive Player of the Year award and consensus First Time All-American honors.